10 To The Sixth Power

 Detailed Explanation

 10 to the sixth power, written as 10^6, means multiplying 10 by itself six times: 10 × 10 × 10 × 10 × 10 × 10.
-This results in the number 1,000,000, which is also known as one million.
+Practically speaking, this results in the number 1,000,000, which is also known as one million.
 Exponents are a shorthand way of expressing repeated multiplication, and they play a crucial role in mathematics, particularly in algebra and calculus.
 The base number (10 in this case) is multiplied by itself as many times as indicated by the exponent (6 in this case).

 Step-by-Step or Concept Breakdown